-Electronic eye has much use in this electronic age.
-Also Known as magic eye.
-It can be used as an automatic guest indicator at the door, If fitted on the bottom of the door entrance.
+Electronic eye has much use in this electronic age, also Known as magic eye.
+It can be used as an automatic guest indicator at the door, if fitted on the bottom of the door entrance.
 Once it is installed at the door there is no need to install a call bell.
 It can also be used at homes or in banks as a burglar alarm.

 To detect the present of an object we have used LDR and a source of light.
-LDR is a special type of resistance whose value depends on the brightness of the light which is falling on it.
+LDR is a special type of resistance whose value depends on the brightness of the light that is falling on it.
 It has resistance of about 1 mega ohm when in total darkness, but a resistance of only about 5k ohms when brightness illuminated.
 It responds to a large part of light spectrum.

 We have made a potential divider circuit with LDR and 220 KΩ resistance connected in series.
 We know that voltage is directly proportional to conductance so more voltage we will get from this divider when LDR is getting light and low voltage in darkness.
 This divided voltage is given to input of NOT gate.

 As soon as LDR gets dark the voltage of input not gate drops 1/3rd of the supply voltage and pin 2 gets high and LED or buzzer which is connected to the output gets activated.